MarcellGranat/pyntagma/README.md

     <img src="docs/banner.png" alt="Pyntagma Banner">
 </div>

-Pyntagma is a Python library for creating and managing complex data structures with ease.
+Pyntagma is a Python library for creating and managing complex data extraction pipelines with ease.
 Its name is derived from the Greek word 'Syntagma', meaning 'composition', symbolizing that this package fits for semi-structured documents.

 ## Features